eelcocramer/node-bluetooth-serial-port/README.md

 Checks if a device has a serial port service running and if it is found it passes the channel id to use for the RFCOMM connection.

-* callback(channel) - called when finished looking for a serial port on the device. channel === -1 if no channel was found.
+* callback(channel) - called when finished looking for a serial port on the device.

 #### BluetoothSerialPort.connect(bluetoothAddress[, successCallback, errorCallback])